oskar202/bank/README.md

-## RESTful web service for payments processing
+# RESTful web service for payments processing

+## Payment module:
+_For all the payment operations and logging._

 **Run the application:**
 `./gradlew bootRun`